-You land first in Edgewater, where as the story develops you need to choose to side one of 2 opposing factions.
-You either side with Capitalism without Morals (people are fed the lowest and cheapest grade of food, forced to work, and only the well-deserving workers get medical help) or the rebels (a group of upstarts left Edgewater to start their own small encampment and feeds their small group well by stealing corpses from Edgewater’s cemeteries to use as fertilizer (wow this game took an amazing turn)
+You land first in Edgewater, where the story develops and you’ll eventually need to choose to side one of 2 opposing factions.
+You either side with Capitalism without Morals (people are fed the lowest and cheapest grade of food, forced to work, and only the well-deserving workers get medical help) or the rebels (a group of upstarts who left Edgewater to start their own small encampment, feeding their small group well by stealing corpses from Edgewater’s cemeteries to use as fertilizer (wow this game took an amazing turn)

 Remember – violence is an option

-I LOVE THE COMPANIONS.
+THE COMPANIONS ARE AMAZING AS WELL.
 They finally developed someone with character, not like the colleagues I work with.
-You can choose up to 6 companions and bring 2 people along with you at any point (although there are perks that grant you bonuses while going solo if you’re that type of edgy kid).
+You can choose up to 6 companions and bring 2 people with you at any point (although there are perks that grant you bonuses while going solo if you’re that type of edgy kid).

-Companions grant bonuses to Skills and also lend their hand in firepower when fighting isn’t avoidable.
-Most importantly, each of them have a unique personality that really keeps the storytelling interesting (I’m looking at you Lydia).
+Companions grant Skills bonuses and lend their hand in firepower when fighting isn’t avoidable.
+Most importantly, each has a unique personality that keeps the storytelling interesting (I’m looking at you, Lydia from Skyrim).
 You can also do “Companion Quests” to further develop their backstories.

 Last but certainly not least, the graphics for this game is amazing.
 It isn’t as wasteland-ish as the Fallout predecessors.
-Nay, it’s a stark contrast, with vivid colors not only in the maps but in the skies above.
+Nay, it’s a stark contrast, with vivid colours in the maps and the skies above.
 I even personally know someone who just walked around looking at the skies without actually doing anything.

-Maps are generally explorable with a lot of goodies, but not to Skyrim’s extent where you can do side quests for days.
+Maps are generally explorable with many goodies, but not to Skyrim’s extent where you can do side quests for days.
 But nobody’s complaining about that.

 All in all, Outer Worlds is an amazing gem that you need to play right now